World Buddhist Scout Council: 2009

 WBSB members from Mongolia and the United Kingdom organised a service project for the UK Scout Network and Mongolian Rover Scouts at the Manzushir Khiid (Манзушир Хийд) temple in the town of Dzuunmod which is 43 km south of Ulaanbaatar.
 The temple replaces the large monastery of the same name which was destroyed by the Mongolian communist government in 1937.
 82 Scouts spent a week repainting the temple and a large sum of money was also donated to the temple to help improve the facilities.

 2019

 WSBC Members work with the World Scout Jamboree team in North America to delivery a space on Buddhism, contributed to a shared journey of spirituality space and also were key in the running of an LGBT+ safe space for young people and adults being developed.

 2022

-The World Buddhist Scout Council Conference took place on the 26th of February 2022.
-New elections were held appointing Dr Tony Malone of the UK as the new Secretary General, the new council now meets every two months to continue the work in youth development.
+The World Buddhist Scout Council Conference took place on 26 February 2022.
+New elections were held appointing Dr Tony Malone of the UK as the new secretary general, the new council now meets every two months to continue the work in youth development.